jacobp100/es-css-modules/README.md

 ### [Demo Using Gulp](https://github.com/jacobp100/es-css-modules-demo)

+This project *is* still maintained despite low commit activity.
+Please file an issue if you find any bugs or want to request a feature!

 # What and Why?

 I’ll assume you are already sold on CSS Modules.
 If you haven’t used CSS Modules, you should definitely try it!